 It is safe to say that winners should cover all of these bases to be successful at a pageant.
 Yes, physical beauty still counts for a lot but in a line up of very beautiful women, those that have the above points covered will most likely stand out.

 With the Alpha pageants of 2017 being crowned in the same year (remember the MU2016 edition happening in January 2017?), we can finally list down the 2017 rankings within the same year.

 Note that the Sashes&Scripts ranking is quite different from the Sash Factor ranking as we list down the overall achievements of the countries just like the Olympic medal tally from the conception of the 4 major pageants.
 The reason for this is simply because we believe that this is a marathon, not a sprint.

-Demi Leigh Nel-Peters’ win in Miss Universe only boosted South Africa to a 15th place overall behind Spain, Germany, Argentina and Finland.
-Indonesia’s first Miss International win care of Kevin Liliana places her country in the board to look out for…
+Demi Leigh Nel-Peters’ win in Miss Universe boosted South Africa only to a 15th place overall behind Spain, Germany, Argentina and Finland.
+Indonesia’s first Miss International win care of Kevin Liliana places her country in the board as a country to look out for…

 Now on to the top 10 ranking this year… 10.
 Colombia – 5 crowns & 26 runner up placements, the 2 runner-up placements didn’t create enough ripple to move it higher this year.
 9. Sweden – 6 crowns & 14 runner up placements 8.
 Brazil – 6 crowns & 37 runner up placements 7.
 United Kingdom (GB & England) – 7 crowns & 21 runner up placements 6.
 Australia – 7 crowns & 26 runner up placements 5.
 Puerto Rico – 9 crowns & 11 runner up placements 4.
 India – 9 crowns & 15 runner up placements, moves one spot higher to bring down Puerto RIco to the 5th spot with Manushi’s win.